 Learning outcomesStudents will:

-- acquire knowledge of various mathematical concepts and techniques required for successful application of mathematics in physics and related sciences;
+- demonstrate understanding of various mathematical concepts and techniques required for successful application of mathematics in physics and related sciences;

 - be able to model data using the language and techniques of mathematics;

 - be able to understand and solve multidisciplinary application problems using mathematical methods;

 - demonstrate ability to cover a topic independently and present their results in a written report.